 Community Leadership Loddon Murray (CLLM) Inc. is a not-for-profit incorporated association with charitable status aiming to empower and inspire leadership for vibrant and sustainable rural and regional communities.

-The organisation employs a part-time Executive Officer to facilitate the delivery of the organisation’s Strategic Plan.
-Other part-time staff include a Projects Manager, LMCLP Program Manager, Graduate Program Manager and an Admin/Finance Officer.
+The organisation employs an Executive Officer to facilitate the delivery of the organisation’s Strategic Plan.
+Other part-time staff include a LMCLP Program Manager, Events Director and an Office Mananger.